JuliaLang/julia/README.md

       randbit()
     end

-This computation is automatically distributed across all available nodes participarting in the computation session, and the result, reduced by summation (`+`), is returned at the calling node.
+This computation is automatically distributed across all available compute nodes, and the result, reduced by summation (`+`), is returned at the calling node.
-The computational model makes it possible to add and remove compute nodes while a session is running, allowing elasticity and fault recovery.

 ### Free, Open Source & Library-Friendly